CourseResources/CourseResources/EE 101 - Introduction to Electrical and Electronics Circuits/README.md

-EE 101 - Introduction to Electrical and Electronics Circuits
+EE 101 - Intro to Electrical Circuits and Electronics
 ========

-Author:Manish Goregaokar
+**Author:Manish Goregaokar**

 Basic EE course, about electrical circuits, transistors, MOSFETs including semiconductor physics and engineering, and various other topics like opamps